Satisfactory Academic Progress

 |6th Academic Year||128||72|

 The number of credit hours completed will be reviewed at the end of the spring semester each academic year.
 Students who fail to meet the minimum standards will be suspended from receiving financial aid until the deficient credit hours are satisfactorily completed.
 Summer credits may be counted toward meeting requirements for the previous academic year.
-Correspondence courses may also count toward the requirements for the previous academic year provided they are completed (final grade and credit recorded) during that academic year.

 A course in which a grade of "incomplete" is assigned will not be used to meet course load requirements.
 If the incomplete is changed to a passing grade, it will be recorded in the term during which the course was taken and will then apply to the requirements.